ghi-electronics/Docs/hardware/filesystem/intro.md

 * [F20-uSD Schematic](http://files.ghielectronics.com/downloads/Schematics/FileSystem/F20%20uSD%20Schematic.pdf)

 ## Firmware Upgrade
-It is possible to upgrade/downgrade the firmware on the file system chipsets, thanks to the built in GHI bootloader V1.
-The product's documentation explain how to enter the bootloader.
-The [GHI Bootloader](../loaders/ghi-bootloader.md) page details it use.
+It is possible to upgrade and downgrade the firmware on the file system chipsets using the built in GHI Bootloader v1.
+The product datasheets explain how to enter the bootloader.
+The [GHI Bootloader](../loaders/ghi-bootloader.md) page details how to use it.

 ## Legacy Products